 Art prints can be printed using a number of different methods.
 Each printing method is carefully chosen to achieve the ideal result for both artist and customer.
-Our printing team have carefully selected the best possible printing methods to meet these needs and to bring you the highest quality art prints at affordable prices.
-These printing methods are highlighted below.
+Our printing team have carefully selected the best possible printing methods to meet these needs and to bring you the highest quality art prints.

 Silkscreen printing is a highly skilled method of reproducing artwork by hand.
 Firstly, the printer creates an image on a fine mesh screen using a thin coat of wax.
 A different screen is created for each colour that is needed for the print, making silkscreen printing more suitable for artworks with just a few colours.
 The screen is laid down onto the paper, and ink is hand-pulled across it using a sponge like device.
 The ink seeps through the mesh onto the paper leaving a print of the image.
 This is done one colour at a time, with the print being set aside to dry after each impression.